ahalilovi15/etf-alles/README.md

 - Machine Learning 2019/2020 - Tutorials and Tasks
 - Advanced Algorithms and Data Structures 2019/2020 - Tutorials

-### Helping out - You want to upgrade this repository ?
+## Helping out - You want to upgrade this repository ?
 - If you want to help out, feel free to fork this repository and to add your own tasks/projects/anything useful
 - Also put in your pull request the evaluated results on those projects/tasks (in order to pass the pull request in some way)
 - After that, you will be added to the contributors list

+## Contributors
+#### If you see these people, buy them a beer, chocolate or just hug them:
+- Nermin Krdžić - added a lot of stuff to the `/development-of-software-solutions` section
+- Haris Mašović - owner of the repository, added most of the stuff

 #### Note that the info part is in English, while all the projects are in Bosnian. #ad-populum